 Children are most likely to be the victims of dog biting incidents, as are people with multiple canines in their homes.
 To raise awareness and combat dog biting, the American Veterinary Medical Association sponsors National Dog Bite Prevention Week each May.

 How Can You Prevent Your Dog From Biting?

 In honor of National Dog Bite Prevention Week, Nelson offers advice on protecting yourself and your pet from strange dogs and protecting strangers from your best friend:

 “Sure, Pugs and Golden Retrievers generally have gentle temperaments, but every single breed is going to have an exception to the rule,” emphasizes Nelson.
 “I’ve seen everything from aggressive Pugs to Pit Bulls who like to roll around on the floor kissing their owners.”

 Ask Permission To Approach a Strange Dog

 Never touch a strange dog, or let your dog approach another dog without first checking with its owner.
 “It dumbfounds me when people let their kids walk around my waiting room petting the dogs there, but I see it all the time,” says Nelson.
-Most people will be happy to tell you if their companion is good with strangers, and with children and other dogs specifically.
+Most people will be happy to tell you if their companion is good with strangers and specifically with children and other dogs.

 Proceed With Caution Around a Strange Dog